 For example, if there are 100 graduates coming to the same ceremony as you and 150 leftover tickets, each person will be able to purchase 1 extra ticket.
 The remaining 50 are reserved as standby tickets on the day of your ceremony, available on a first-come, first-served basis.

 Even if you don’t get all the tickets you need, all is not lost.
 Every graduation ceremony will be livestreamed.

 Where will all of my guests park?

 If you have a student parking permit, you can park in the Fraser River Parkade.
-If you don’t have a permit or you have guests arriving separately, parking will be available at the Rose Garden Parkade for just $10, or you can reserve discounted $8 passes ahead of time when you get your tickets.
+If you don’t have a permit or you have guests arriving separately, parking will be available at the Rose Garden Parkade for a flat rate of just $10.

 But what if I wake up late?
 What if I spill coffee on my outfit?
 What if I trip???

 Congratulations and best of luck, everybody!
 Here’s to your bright, wide open futures.